-- All OTA students are required to complete a Wisconsin Caregiver Background Check.
-Some facilities require a National Criminal Background Check, which must be completed through Verified Credentials, Inc.
+- All OTA students are required to complete a Wisconsin Caregiver Background Check and Student ID Form.
+Some facilities require a National Criminal Background Check, which must be completed through Verified Credentials, LLC:

 In addition to that, if you are a student who will complete a clinical rotation in Minnesota, you will also be required to complete a Minnesota Caregiver Background Check.
 Your Program Instructor/Advisor will inform you if a Minnesota background check is needed.

 - The MN Dept. of Health Services NETStudy 2.0 background study requires all persons who provide services to children and vulnerable adults to be fingerprinted and photographed.

 - Students will be required to provide Northwood Tech a copy of an Acceptable Form of ID for DHS Background studies (scroll down to What documents can be used to verify ID?), the completed MN DHS Data Worksheet and $42.